Yoga vs. Pilates: How to Choose the Best Workout

 Yoga is rooted in ancient Indian philosophy, yoga is a holistic practice that combines physical postures (asana), breathing exercises (pranayama), meditation, and ethical principles (yamas and niyamas).
 It aims to unite the body, mind, and spirit.

-While pilates was developed by Joseph Pilates in the early 20th century, pilates is a physical fitness system that emphasizes core strength, flexibility, and posture.
+While pilates was developed by Joseph Pilates in the early 20th century, it is a physical fitness system that emphasizes core strength, flexibility, and posture.
 It focuses on controlled movements and precise execution.

 2. Movement Style